 The most popular route is via the Pacific Motorway (M1 Motorway).
 Take extra caution when driving during peak periods (early mornings and evenings) or when visibility is low.

 If you don't fancy driving, there are a few public transport options available, including the Airtrain from Brisbane Airport and a shuttle bus — both of which are reasonably priced and easy to organise.

-Departing from the Brisbane Airport every 15 minutes during peak periods (30 minutes during quieter times), this train stops at all major stations on the way to the Gold Coast including Beenleigh, Coomera, Helensvale, and Varsity Lakes with connecting trains from Helensvale available to take you to stations such as Main Beach and Surfers Paradise.
-Depending on where your final destination is, this journey can take up to 1 and a half hours and can cost upwards of AUD$60 with the price differing determined by the season you're travelling in and the time of travel.
-To avoid disappointment, unavailability, or increased fares, make sure you book well in advance.
+Departing from Brisbane Airport every 15 minutes during peak periods and every 30 minutes during off-peak times, the Airtrain stops at all major stations on the way to the Gold Coast including Beenleigh, Coomera, Helensvale, and Varsity Lakes.
+There are also connecting trains from Helensvale to Main Beach and Surfers Paradise.

 The journey can take 1-2 hours depending on your final destination, and costs AUD $37.98 for a one-way ticket.
 Book in advance if possible, especially if you're travelling during peak hours.

 You can buy tickets online or from the Airtrain ticket office at Brisbane Airport's domestic and international terminals.

 Con-X-ion runs a door-to-door shuttle bus service between Brisbane and Gold Coast.
 They also operate between Gold Coast Airport and Sunshine Coast, Toowoomba and Hervey Bay.

 It's slightly more expensive than the Airtrain at around AUD $72 for a one-way ticket.
 However, it may allow for greater flexibility as you can choose your pickup location and time.